mozilla/pkipolicy/rootstore/policy.md

 receive written permission from Mozilla to do so in advance of the start of the audit engagement.
 Mozilla will make its own determination as to the suitability of the suggested party or parties, at its sole discretion.

-Mozilla MAY, at its sole discretion, determine that an audit provided does not provide sufficient assurance that the requirements within this section 3 have been sufficiently met.
-In such circumstances, CA operators will be expected to obtain a new audit, at the CA operator's expense, for the period of time in question.
-Additionally, depending on the nature of concerns with the audit, Mozilla MAY require that the CA operator obtain such an audit from a new auditor.

 ### 3.3 CPs and CPSes ###